YesInAJiffy/gitBasics/README.md

-To **merge your commits to a remote repository**, you typically follow this process:
+# Merge your commits to Remote Repository
 ---

 ### ✅ Step-by-Step Process